Are you looking to decide between Koh lipe or Langkawi?

 Koh Lipe Overview

 Koh Lipe feels different to Langkawi in every way.
+It is also different to it’s other Thai neighbouring islands like Koh Lanta and Phi Phi.
 It’s often described as the Maldives of Thailand with good reason.
 It feels more like a tropical island than Langkawi, you can navigate the island on foot, it’s easy to get around or if your feeling lazy on a motorcycle taxi.
 There are no real roads only different size paths.
 The vibe is laid back and relaxed If you’re looking for a pure beach holiday Lipe is a great option for any type of traveller any time of the year.
 It caters for high-end tourists all the way down to backpackers on a tight budget.

 No airport only ferries from Pak bara all year round or ferries from other Thai islands and Langkawi in the high season.